LortSkit/meyer-online/README.md

 The contents are as follows:

-#### Frontend .env file:
+#### Frontend .env.example file:

 ```
 #Check .env file in the Backend, they have to coincide!

 VITE_CERTS_FOLDER  =                # Only used if PROTOCOL = https, defaults to "./certs/"
-VITE_KEYFILENAME   =                # Only used if PROTOCOL = https, defaults to "key.pem"
-VITE_CERTFILENAME  =                # Only used if PROTOCOL = https, defaults to "cert.pem"

 VITE_PROTOCOL      =                # http or https, defaults to http
-                                    # When using https: mkcert plugin creates keyfile and certfile for you if it doesn't find any in the certification folder
+                                    # When using https: basicSsl plugin creates certfile for you called _cert.pem.
+NOTE: to have both a keyfile and cert file for the backend, simply copy the _cert.pem and rename it.
                                     # If you have a key and certfile already, use the above three variables to point to them.

 VITE_HOSTNAME      =                # Frontend host name, defaults to localhost